Why choose Level 3 health and social care?

 Health and social care is assessed through a combination of externally assessed exams and internally assessed controlled assessments.

-Component 1: Human Lifespan Development – 25%
+Unit 1: Human lifespan and development – 25%

 - External written exam